Pathfinder - The Ninja Handbook

 - Quick Draw: Allows you to draw both of your Wakizashi quickly.

-Sap Adept: Sure it's subdual, but that is a huge
+- Sap Adept: Sure it's subdual, but that is a huge pile of damage.

 - Sap Master: A truly insane amount of Sneak Attack damage.
 It's still subdual, but this is almost enough damage to not care.